NP558565/My-freecodecamp-learning-journey/README.md

 Intermediate Algorithm Scripting
 JavaScript Algorithms & Data Structures

-In this Repo you will find my personal freeCodeCamp study notes exercises and projects. .
+In this Repo you will find my personal freeCodeCamp study notes exercises and projects.
+You might notice that the presentation of my progress here isn't final.
+Just like coding, I'm constantly evolving.
+So, expect to see this space transformed into something aesthetically pleasing as I continue my journey.

 | Status | Meaning |
 |--|--|